sighupio/fury-getting-started/fury-on-gke/README.md

 [Forecastle](https://github.com/stakater/Forecastle) is an open-source control panel where you can access all exposed applications running on Kubernetes.

-Navigate to <http://forecastle.fury.info> to see all the other ingresses deployed, grouped by namespace.
+Navigate to <http://directory.fury.info> to see all the other ingresses deployed, grouped by namespace.

 ![Forecastle][forecastle-screenshot]

-### Kibana
+### OpenSearch Dashboards

-[Kibana](https://github.com/elastic/kibana) is an open-source analytics and visualization platform for Elasticsearch.
-Kibana lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
-You can use it to search, view, and interact with data stored in Elasticsearch indices.
+[OpenSearch Dashboards](https://github.com/opensearch-project/OpenSearch-Dashboards) is an open-source analytics and visualization platform for OpenSearch.
+OpenSearch Dashboards lets you perform advanced data analysis and visualize data in various charts, tables, and maps.
+You can use it to search, view, and interact with data stored in OpenSearch indices.

-Navigate to <http://kibana.fury.info> or click the Kibana icon from Forecastle.
+Navigate to <http://logs.fury.info> or click the OpenSearch Dashboards icon from Forecastle.

 #### Read the logs

-The Fury Logging module already collects data from the following indeces:
+The Fury Logging module already collects data from the following indices:

 - `kubernetes-*`
-- `system-*`
+- `systemd-*`
 - `ingress-controller-*`
+- `events-*`

 Click on `Discover` to see the main dashboard.
-On the top left cornet select one of the indeces to explore the logs.
+On the top left corner select one of the indices to explore the logs.

-![Kibana][kibana-screenshot]
+![Opensearch-Dashboards][opensearch-dashboards-screenshot]

 ### Grafana